Nathan Page

-Nathan Page is an Australian actor.
-He is best known for his commercial voice-over work and his role as Detective Inspector Jack Robinson in Miss Fisher's Murder Mysteries.
+Nathan Page is an Australian actor of stage and screen, and former cyclist.
+He has performed on stage in Sydney, Melbourne, and Adelaide, but is perhaps best known for his role as Detective Inspector Jack Robinson in Miss Fisher's Murder Mysteries and commercial voice-over work.
+His recent screen work includes the role of Richard Melvyn in the 2026 TV series adaptation of My Brilliant Career for Netflix, and in the folk horror feature debut by Johanis Lyons-Reid, Lucrum, premiering on 23 October 2026 at the Adelaide Film Festival.

 Early life and education

 Nathan Page was born in Perth, Western Australia to an Air Force family and moved around Australia frequently as a child.

-He started cycling in Canberra at the age of 14 and shot up through the racing ranks in New South Wales.
-He began competing at national level at 15, which led to a scholarship to the Australian Institute of Sport in Adelaide.
+He started cycling in Canberra at the age of 14, and shot up through the racing ranks in New South Wales.
+He began competing at national level at 15, which led to a scholarship to the Australian Institute of Sport (AIS) in Adelaide.

+After finishing with his cycling career, Page began with a weekly drama class before studying at the Centre for Performing Arts in Adelaide (now the Adelaide College of the Arts), graduating in 1996.

+Career

 Cycling

-A former cyclist, Page attended the Australian Institute of Sport with Stuart O'Grady and competed in Europe with Lance Armstrong.
+Page attended the AIS with Stuart O'Grady, and competed in Europe with Lance Armstrong.
 He retired from professional cycling at the age of 19 due to various injuries and his inability to remain competitive in Europe without performance-enhancing drugs.
-He recalled "It was an era that was plagued by drugs, and it was very hard to see your way through to a long career... because I stayed clean, you could beat them some of the time, but not all of the time."

-Describing his decision to take up acting after ending his cycling career, Page has said "I went into a wilderness for a while and had nothing to fall back on, then I decided to do something that was going to scare me".
-He began with "a little Tuesday night drama class" and graduated from the Centre for Performing Arts, Adelaide (now the Adelaide College of the Arts) in 1996.

-Acting career
+Acting

-In the first years of his acting career, Page primarily worked in theatre productions in Adelaide.
+In the first years of his acting career, Page primarily worked in theatre productions in Adelaide, where he lived for two years after graduating.
+In July 1998 he played King Duncan in a with the State Theatre Company of South Australia (STCSA) production of Macbeth, alongside Essie Davis.

 In 2002 he appeared in Same, Same But Different, a major work created by Kate Champion and performed by dance theatre company Force Majeure.
 The work was performed at Sydney Festival, Brisbane Festival, Sydney Opera House, and the Melbourne Festival.

 Page appeared in the films Strange Fits of Passion in 1999 and Sample People in 2000.
 In 2003, he had a recurring role in the third season of The Secret Life of Us as Charlie, Richie Blake's boyfriend.
 In 2009, he was lauded for his performance as Ray 'Chuck' Bennett in Underbelly: A Tale of Two Cities.

-In 2011, Page played Alasdair 'Mac' Macdonald, the husband of Ita Buttrose in Paper Giants: The Birth of Cleo, an ABC miniseries about Buttrose's life.
+In 2011, Page played Alasdair "Mac" Macdonald, the husband of Ita Buttrose in Paper Giants: The Birth of Cleo, an ABC miniseries about Buttrose's life.
 After the series aired, Macdonald sued the ABC for defamation for erroneously depicting him as deserting his family.
 Scenes of Page's performance in Paper Giants were played in court as evidence.
 The ABC later issued a formal apology to Macdonald.

-In 2012, Page co-starred as Detective Inspector Jack Robinson in the first season of Miss Fisher's Murder Mysteries opposite Essie Davis, with whom he had appeared in a stage production of Macbeth in July 1998.
+In 2012, Page co-starred as Detective Inspector Jack Robinson in all three seasons of Miss Fisher's Murder Mysteries opposite Essie Davis.
 In 2013, he played Henry Stokes in Underbelly: Squizzy on Nine Network.
 In 2015, he played Koz Krilich in Hiding on the ABC.